avitwil/ATmulti_file_handler/README.md

 # ATmulti_file_handler

 **ATmulti_file_handler** is a Python package for seamless reading and writing of multiple file formats with a unified, object-oriented API.
-It supports text, JSON, YAML, CSV, XML, pickle-like (Dill), and raw binary files — all under a common interface.
+It supports text, JSON, YAML, CSV, XML, pickle-like (Dill), raw binary files, and database-backed variable storage using `VariableDB` — all under a common interface.

 ---